Raumism: Rauma Manifesto

 The Rauma Manifesto (Manifesto de Raŭmo) was ratified in 1980 at the 36th International Youth Congress in Rauma, Finland.
+Its first subscribers were Jouko Lindstedt from Finland, Giorgio Silfer from Italy and Amri Wandel from Israel.

-It emphasized that official acceptance of the language was not probable and not essential during the 1980s and that it was necessary to have alternative goals.
+It emphasized that official acceptance of the language was not probable and not essential during the 1980s and that it was necessary for the Esperanto community to have alternative goals.
 The manifesto emphasized the fact that the Esperanto-speaking community had itself become a culture, worthy of preservation and promotion for its own sake.
 It states: "We want to spread Esperanto to realize its positive values more and more, bit by bit (...)" – a fact that is not widely known.
+As a matter of fact, traditional Esperantism sometimes criticises Raumism, entailing that it is not interested in propagating Esperanto.